Skip to main content

 Python

-def analyze_data(question: str, data_context: str) -> str:
+def analyze_data(question: str, context: str) -> str:

 return agent.run(f"""

-Analyze this data to answer: {question}
+Analyze data to answer: {question}

 Process:

-1. Understand the question and data available
+1. Understand question and available data

-2. Write and execute analysis queries
+2. Write and execute analysis

-3. Interpret the results
+3. Interpret results

 4. Generate visualizations if helpful